Cryptolens/license-server/README.md

 If you would like to run the license server as a service on Windows, you can accomplish that as described [here](#running-the-license-server-as-a-service).

 ### Running on Linux and Mac
-To run the license server on either Linux or Mac, you need to make sure that .NET 5 runtime is installed (read more [here](https://dotnet.microsoft.com/download/dotnet/5.0)).
+To run the license server on either Linux or Mac, you need to make sure that .NET 5 runtime or later is installed (read more [here](https://dotnet.microsoft.com/download/dotnet/5.0)).
 Once it is installed, the license server can be started as follows:

 ```
 dotnet LicenseServer.dll